AllianceSoftware/alliance-platform-py/packages/ap-frontend/docs/templatetags.rst

     {% component 'components/Button.tsx' ssr:disabled=True %}...{% endcomponent %}

 Alternatively, you can disable SSR entirely by passing ``disable_ssr=True`` to :class:`~alliance_platform.frontend.bundler.vite.ViteBundler`.

+Note that when SSR is disabled, nothing will be rendered on the initial page load, so there will be a flash of content as the component is rendered on the client side.

 Options
 ~~~~~~~